Spottyfriend/communism/recs.md

 ## History

 [October: The Story of the Russian Revolution](https://www.versobooks.com/books/2731-october) (2017). *Introductory*. **384 pages / 11 hours and 37 minutes**.

+[Harlan County U.S.A.](https://letterboxd.com/film/harlan-county-usa/) (1976). *Introductory*. **1 hour and 43 minutes**.
+A documentary covering the coal miners’ strike against the Brookside Mine of the Eastover Mining Company in Harlan County, Kentucky in June, 1973.

+[Pride](https://letterboxd.com/film/harlan-county-usa/) (2014). *Introductory*. **1 hour and 42 minutes**.
+A heartwarming fictionalised retelling of the birth of the coalition between Welsh miners and a London-based radical queer community in 1984.

 [The Murder of Fred Hampton](https://letterboxd.com/film/the-murder-of-fred-hampton/) (1971). *Introductory*. **1 hour and 30 mins**.
 Documents the organising of the communist Black Panther Party in Illinois and the murder of its chair person.